 While it was a challenge to achieve the look, it was worth it.
 The design of the enclosure forced Norman to deal with directivity and nondestructive diffraction in ways previously not thought of.
-It also made for a 1.5” thick, multi material extremely inert cabinet.
-Now built north of Detroit Michigan by master fabricator Daniel Tomczak (Danny).
+It also made for a 1.5” thick, multi-material extremely inert cabinet.

-Norman having been designing and building speakers for “as long as he can remember” has vast experience in all driver manufactures and had no problem finding robust, ultra low distortion units proven in previous custom systems.
+Norman has been designing and building speakers for “as long as he can remember” has vast experience in all driver manufactures and had no problem finding robust, ultra-low distortion units proven in previous custom systems.

 The compact ring radiator tweeter is the latest evolution from Frank Neilson of Scan-Speak fame.
 Tom Elmhirst heard them and described them as “effortless”.